realm/realm-SharedTasks/README.md

 5. Save the file
 6. At the terminal, type `pod install` - this will cause the Cocoapods system to fetch the RealmSwift and RealmLoginKit modules, as well as create a new Xcode workspace file which enabled these modules to be used in this project.

-## 3. Setting up the Application Delegate
+## 3. Setting Up the Application Delegate
-In this seciton we will configure the applicaiton degelgate to support a Navigation controller.
+In this section we will configure the application delegate to support a Navigation controller.
 From the Project Navigator, double-clock the AppDelegate.swift file and edit the file to replace the `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions` method with the following:

 ```swift
 class AppDelegate: UIResponder, UIApplicationDelegate {